Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ##### Treasure

-The source of the underwater glow is a sentient lawful good +1 shortsword (Intelligence 11, Wisdom 13, Charisma 13).
+The source of the underwater glow is a sentient lawful good [+1 shortsword](compendium/items/1-weapon.md) (Intelligence 11, Wisdom 13, Charisma 13).
 It has hearing and normal vision out to a range of 120 feet.
 It communicates by transmitting emotion to the creature carrying or wielding it.

 The sword's purpose is to fight evil.
 The sword has the following additional properties:

 - The sword continually sheds bright light in a 15-foot radius and dim light for an additional 15 feet.
 Only by destroying the sword can this light be extinguished.
 - A lawful good creature can attune itself to the sword in 1 minute.
-- While attuned to the weapon, the sword's wielder can use the sword to cast the crusader's mantle spell.
+- While attuned to the weapon, the sword's wielder can use the sword to cast the [[5.
+Mechanics/Spells/Crusaders Mantle.md\|crusader's mantle]] spell.
 Once used, this property of the sword can't be used again until the next dawn.

 ### K75.
 South Dungeon

-The rusty iron door connecting this hall to area K73 is submerged in 5 feet of water and requires a successful DC 10 Strength (Athletics) check to open.
+The rusty iron door connecting this hall to area K73 is submerged in 5 feet of water and requires a successful DC 10 Strength ([[/5.
+Mechanics/Rules/Skills.md#Athletics\|Athletics]]) check to open.

 > [!readaloud]
 >